Click Link To Scroll

 - Check for the Probate Fee

-How Do I Probate A Will In Wayne Pa? – Register of Wills
+How Do I Probate A Will In Philadelphia Pa? – Register of Wills

 At the Register of Wills Office, the PA Executor will take an oath and be sworn in as the Executor to the estate.
 Furthermore, the executor will pay probate fees.
 These fees depend on the size of the PA Estate.

-How Do I Probate A Will In Wayne Pa? – Short Certificates
+How Do I Probate A Will In Philadelphia Pa? – Short Certificates

 A Short Certificate is a legal document that shows the decedent’s name and date of death.
 It will also show the name of the Executor/Executrix who has been named to handle the affairs of the estate.